spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 The special target directory `<SCALE>/targets/gfxany` is a SCALE toolchain with no Compute Capability Mapping configuration.
-This may be used in combination with `clang++`'s usual flags for selecting a GPU target. `nvcc` mode is unsupported except when compute capability mapping is in use.
+This may be used in combination with `clang++`'s usual flags for selecting a GPU target.

 ## Default numbering scheme